Cincinnati Realty Investments, LLC

 How We Protect Our Money Partners

-a) If lender is a bank with deep financial pockets… the expense and time to transfer ownership into bank’s name, usually takes one to three years in court, but the bank will be fine in the end.
+a) If lender is a bank with deep financial pockets… the expense and time to transfer ownership into bank’s name usually takes one to three years in court, but the bank will be fine in the end.

 b) If lender is a private lender without deep financial pockets… the expense and time to transfer ownership into an individual’s name, usually takes one to three years in court; but the private lender will not be fine in the end.

 Most private lenders that lend money use a realty mortgage and promissory note like banks do; but with higher risks.
 Why?
-Because they are led to believe that the property has enough equity (LTV is normally 80% percent on average) to protect them if they have to foreclose and take ownership to recover their money.
+Because they are led to believe that the property has enough equity (LTV is normally 80% – 90% percent on average) to protect them if they have to foreclose and take ownership to recover their money.

 Since 1984, CRI has worked hard at avoiding mistakes and risks that could create harsh consequences and sometimes almost fatal mistakes that could take years to recover, if ever.
-And when we needed money to secure good real estate deals using private lenders, we structured their investments in such a way that if we ever failed making payments, the private money lenders would not have to go to court to take over the property.

-1) Joint Venture Agreement (Not recorded; outlining each person’s obligation, etc.)
+1) Joint Venture Agreement (not recorded; outlining each person’s obligation, etc.).

 If you might have an interest, please call at 513.426.8595 or email me at roger@rwksr.com